Best Family-Friendly Restaurants with Play Areas in...

 The Golden Hours: When to Arrive

 Timing is everything.
-For indoor spots like C Market Cafe, arriving within 30 minutes of opening (often 8 or 9 AM) on a weekend guarantees a quieter experience and your pick of tables.
-The play area is clean and empty.
+For indoor play cafés like Little Beans, arriving within 30 minutes of opening (often 9 AM) on a weekend means a quieter, cleaner play space and your pick of tables.
 The late afternoon (after 3 PM) is another good window, after the lunch crowd and before dinner.
-For dinner restaurants like The Taphouse, aim for an early dinner, arriving between 5:00 and 5:30 PM, especially on Fridays and Saturdays.
-You'll beat the adult dinner rush and the noise level will be lower.
+For a sit-down family dinner, aim to arrive between 5:00 and 5:30 PM, especially on Fridays and Saturdays — you'll beat the adult dinner rush and the noise level will be lower.

 For Rocky Point Ice Cream, a weekday evening after 6 PM or a visit on a cloudy day dramatically reduces crowds.